mieubrisse/gecko/vms/wasmvm/README.md

 ## Uploading a Smart Contract

 To upload a smart contract, call `wasm.createContract`.
-This API method takes one argument, `contract`, which is the base-58 with checksum representation of a WASM file.
+This API method takes an argument, `contract`, which is the base-58 with checksum representation of a WASM file.
+It also takes arguments `senderKey` and `senderNonce`, which are the private key and nonce of the account sending the transaction.
 Below, we create an instance of the contract we defined above.
+`senderKey` is the key we generated above, and `senderNonce` is 1 since this is the first transaction sent by our account.
-Since the smart contract is 4 Kilobytes, we omit it below so as to not take up the whole page.
+Since the smart contract is ~4 Kilobytes, we omit it below so as to not take up the whole page.

 Sample call: